 eBay, the American eCommerce juggernaut headquartered in California, leveraged Flutter to create a mobile app that allows users to buy and sell vehicles, car parts, and accessories, and connect with fellow car enthusiasts.

-Called eBay Motors, the application is available on both Google Play and the App Store, with the average user ratings of 4.3 and 4.8, respectively.
+Called eBay Motors, the application is available on both Google Play and the App Store, with average user ratings of 4.3 and 4.8, respectively.
 Its core features include location tracking, live chat, advanced filters and search mechanisms, purchases, and more.

 By choosing Flutter, the eBay Motors team dramatically reduced their development time and met every deadline in their production schedule.
 The beta version of the application was launched within just three months from the initial request.